ibm-cloud-docs/instructlab/getting-started.md

 [Generative AI](#x10298036){: term} starts with a [large language model (LLM)](#x10298052){: term}.
 With a prompt, these models can take sets of data and provide a statistically probable output for that prompt.
 You can automatically generate a data set that is similar to real data, and then use it to train the model to get the most probable output possible.

 With {{site.data.keyword.short_name}}, you can use an existing, pre-trained LLM compiled by a community of contributors, and then generate the data to further train the model.
-By incorporating {{site.data.keyword.cloud_notm}}, you have a place to store the taxonomy, the informational structure, for the model as you modified it and train the model on an ongoing basis.
+By incorporating {{site.data.keyword.cloud_notm}}, you have a place to store the taxonomy, which is the informational structure, for the model as you modify and train it on an ongoing basis.

 ![Task flow diagram for generating a model with the service.](images/task-flow.svg "Task flow diagram for generating a model with the service."){: caption="Task flow diagram." caption-side="bottom"}{: external download="task-flow.svg"}